MicrosoftDocs/VBA-Docs/api/Excel.CommentThreaded.AddReply.md

 # CommentThreaded.AddReply method (Excel)

-If this comment is a thread/parent, adds a reply to Replies.
+If the comment is a top-level comment, it will add a reply to its replies collection.

-If this comment is a child/reply, adds the reply to the parent’s Replies.
+If this comment is a reply, it will add a reply to its Parent's replies collection

 ## Syntax